 Click the study titles below for additional details on these projects.

 The research we do at the Center for Home Care Policy & Research falls into the three subject areas described below.
 Links are provided to descriptions of current and past projects falling into these categories.

 These projects aim to measure and improve home care quality and outcomes through initiatives and studies on: evidence-based practice; patient outcomes; the home healthcare workforce and work environment; the relationship between formal and informal caregiving; and appropriate quality indicator measures for home care.

 The goal of these projects is to foster equitable and cost-effective policies for home- and community-based care by analyzing, understanding, and disseminating information on post-acute and long-term care policies and how they influence access to and the use, costs, and outcomes of care.

 In this area, the goal is to help communities collect, interpret, and use consumer-derived and other types of data to inform planning and action in the following areas: increasing awareness about and prioritizing aging issues; designing and implementing plans to support the health, well-being, and independence of all older residents; and allocating community resources more effectively.

-To view a list of past projects completed by the Center for Home Care Policy & Research, Click here.
+To view a comprehensive list of past projects completed by the Center for Home Care Policy & Research, Click here.

 You can also learn more about the Center by visiting our Research Center History page.